AlaskaAirlines/AuroSvelteDemo/README.md

 ## Example App API

-This project configured to work with `npm`.
+This project is configured to work with `npm`.
 Within the root directory of the app, you can:

 | Command | Description
 |---|---